Sayansh2004/IAA-WhatsappChatbot-SC/README.md

-# 🚀 IAA WHATSAPP CHATBOT - COMPLETE BEGINNER'S GUIDE
+# 🚀 WHATSAPP CHATBOT - COMPLETE BEGINNER'S GUIDE

 ## 📚 WHAT IS THIS PROJECT?

-A **WhatsApp chatbot** for the **Indian Aviation Academy (IAA)** that helps users get information about training programs, courses, fees, dates, and more.
+A **WhatsApp chatbot** that helps users get information about training programs, courses, fees, dates, and more.
 Think of it as a **smart virtual assistant** that works on WhatsApp!

 ### 🎯 **For Complete Beginners:**
-This is a **real-world project** that's actually being used by an aviation academy.
-It's not just a tutorial - it's a production-ready chatbot that handles real users asking real questions about training courses.
+This is a **real-world project** that demonstrates how to build a production-ready chatbot that handles real users asking questions about training courses.

 ### 🤔 **What Does "Chatbot" Mean?**
 A chatbot is like having a **smart assistant** that can: